jasmit35/Postgres/docs/Postgres System Guide.md

 auto-update -a Postgres -e prod
 ```

-Switch to the configuration directory and change to the test config:
+Switch to the configuration directory and change to the prod config:

 ```
-cd /Users/jeff/test/Postgres/local/etc
+cd /Users/jeff/prod/Postgres/local/etc
-ln -s Makefile_test Makefile
+ln -s Makefile_prod Makefile
 ```

 Determine if any existing components are running and if so, shut them down: